raghavvs/raghavvs.github.io/_pages/cv.md

     - Flying wing UAV - Design & development, stealth characteristics, CFRP and FRP manufacturing.
     - Amphibious UAV - Performance & stability analysis, structural design & fabrication.

-* 2019 - 20: Team Manager
-  * Team Arcis (Aero Design Student Club)
-  * Duties included:
-    - Planning, logistics, organizing and execution.
-    - Initiated participation of the team in AIAA – DBF.
-    - Writing technical design report.
-    - Co-starting a Research and Innovation Lab.
-    - Co-building a subsonic wind tunnel.

-* 2017 - 19: Technical Engineer
-  * Team Arcis (Aero Design Student Club)
-  * Duties included:
-    - Writing technical design report and making technical presentation.
-    - Design, fabrication and testing of unmanned aerial vehicles (UAVs).
-    - Experimental aircraft configuration - development & testing.

 Projects
 ======
-* March - May 2022: Grid World problem using Reinforcement Learning
-  * An archetype problem to learn and understand basics of reinforcement learning.
-  * Established Markov states and used dynamic programming - value iteration method.
-  * Implemented and solved the problem on python using OOP concepts.

 * March - May 2022: Balancing an Inverted Pendulum on a Cart
   * Explored classical control approach to stabilize the inverted pendulum.
   * Designed a Proportional Integral Derivative (PID) controller, a Linear Quadratic Regulator (LQR) for